 What is Hacking?

 Hacking isn’t typically related to hijacking Google with just a press of a button.
-There’s much more to it than that.
+There’s way more to it than that meets the eye.

 Hacking is related to the legal or illegal practice of breaking into a system and access the data stored in them.
 Hacking is performed by experts and professionals known as hackers.